MertJSX/discord-webhook-notification-velocity/README.md

-# Minecraft plugin for Discord Webhook notification on starting the Velocity server
+# Minecraft plugin for <a href="https://papermc.io/software/velocity">Discord Webhook</a> notification on starting the <a href="https://papermc.io/software/velocity">Velocity</a> server

 ## Example ```config.toml```
 Config is simple paste your discord webhook url to the ```webhook = "yourwebhook"``` then change settings!
 This is the same thing as the Discord webhook API!